syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/layouts.md

 ### Enabling group overflow popup

 You can use the [enableGroupOverflow](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroup/#enablegroupoverflow) property to add a separate popup for the overflow items in the group while resizing.
-The overflow items will appear in the standard overflow popup, located at the right end of the tab content if it is set to `false`.
+The overflow items will appear in the common overflow popup, located at the right end of the tab content if it is set to `false`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}